-1 The law requires the recitation of the excerpt provided in the introduction 7(B).
-The depth of the founding documents increase the time required on content outside the time period of this course.
-[45 minutes]

-2 In response to SBOE's comments the SE has been reinstated and moved from US 26E.

-3 Moved to US.29B because it is a skill, this also creates VA with Grade 8 and addresses concerns SBOE related to maintaining chronology as a vocabulary word/skill.

-- (A) analyze political issues such as Indian policies, the growth of political machines, and civil service reform, and the beginnings of Populism; - Comment 4(B) analyze economic issues such as industrialization, the growth of railroads, the growth of labor unions, farm issues, the cattle industry boom, the growth rise of entrepreneurship, free enterprise, and the pros and cons of big business; and - Comment 5(C) analyze social issues affecting women, minorities, children, immigrants, urbanization, the

-Social Gospel, and philanthropy of industrialists; and . - (D) describe the optimism of the many immigrants who sought a better life in America. - (4) History.
+- [(C) apply absolute and relative chronology through the sequencing of significant individuals, events, and time periods; and] - (B) [D) explain the significance of the following years as turning points: 1898 (Spanish-American War), 1914-1918 (World War I), 1929 (the Great Depression begins), 1939-1945 (World War II), 1957 (Sputnik launch ignites U.S.-Soviet space race), 1968 [1968-1969] (Martin Luther King Jr. assassination [and U.S. lands on the moon]), 1969 (U.S. lands on the moon), 1991 (Cold War ends), 2001 (terrorist attacks on World Trade Center and the Pentagon), and 2008 (election of first black president, Barack Obama). - (3) History.
+The student understands the political, economic, and social changes in the United States from 1877 to 1898.
+The student is expected to: - (A) analyze political issues such as Indian policies, the growth of political machines, and civil service reform [, and the beginnings of Populism]; - (B) analyze economic issues such as industrialization, the growth of railroads, the growth of labor unions, farm issues, the cattle industry boom, the growth [rise] of entrepreneurship, [free enterprise.] and the pros and cons of big business; and - (C) analyze social issues affecting women, minorities, children, immigrants, and urbanization . [, the Social Gospel, and philanthropy of industrialists; and] - (D) describe the optimism of the many immigrants who sought a better life in America. - (4) History.
 The student understands the emergence of the United States as a world power between 1898 and 1920.
-The student is expected to: - (A) explain why significant events, policies, and individuals, including such as the Spanish-American War, U.S. expansionism, Henry Cabot Lodge, Alfred Thayer Mahan, Theodore Roosevelt, and Sanford B. Dole, and missionaries moved the United States into the position of a world power; - (B) evaluate American expansionism, including acquisitions such as Guam, Hawaii, the Philippines, and Puerto Rico; - (C) identify the causes of World War I and reasons for U.S. entry; - (D) understand the contributions of the American Expeditionary Forces (AEF) led by General John J. Pershing, including the Battle of Argonne Forest; - Comment 6(E)

-analyze the impact of machine guns, airplanes, tanks, poison gas, and trench warfare as significant technological innovations in World War I on the Western Front analyze the impact of significant technological innovations in World War I such as machine guns, airplanes, tanks, poison gas, and trench warfare that resulted in the stalemate on the Western Front; and - (F) analyze major issues raised by U.S. involvement in World War I including isolationism, neutrality, Woodrow Wilson's Fourteen Points, and the Treaty of Versailles, analyze major issues such as isolationism and neutrality raised by U.S. involvement in World War I, Woodrow Wilson's Fourteen Points, and the Treaty of Versailles; and - (G) analyze significant events such as the Battle of Argonne Forest. - (5) History.
+The student is expected to: - (A) explain why significant events, policies, and individuals , including [such as] the Spanish-American War, U.S. expansionism, [Henry Cabot Lodge,] Alfred Thayer Mahan, Theodore Roosevelt, and Sanford B. Dole [, and missionaries] moved the United States into the position of a world power; - (B) evaluate American expansionism, including acquisitions such as Guam, Hawaii, the Philippines, and Puerto Rico; - (C) identify the causes of World War I and reasons for U.S. entry; - (D) understand the contributions of the American Expeditionary Forces (AEF) led by General John J. Pershing , including the Battle of Argonne Forest; - (E) analyze the impact of [significant technological innovations in World War I such as] machine guns, airplanes, tanks, poison gas, and trench warfare as significant technological innovations in World War I [that resulted in the stalemate] on the Western Front; and - (F) analyze major issues [such as isolationism and neutrality] raised by U.S. involvement in World War I, including isolationism, neutrality, Woodrow Wilson's Fourteen Points, and the Treaty of Versailles [; and] - [(G) analyze significant events such as the Battle of Argonne Forest.] - (5) History.
 The student understands the effects of reform and third-party movements in the early 20th century.
-The student is expected to: - (A) analyze evaluate the impact of Progressive Era reforms, including initiative, referendum, recall, and the passage of the 16th, 17th, 18th, and 19th amendments; - (B) evaluate the impact of muckrakers and reform leaders such as Upton Sinclair, Susan B. Anthony, Jane Addams, Ida B. Wells, and W. E. B. DuBois on American society; and - (C) analyze evaluate the impact of third parties, including the Populist and Progressive parties. - (6) History.
-The student understands significant events, social issues, and individuals of the 1920s.
-The student is expected to:
+The student is expected to: - (A) analyze [evaluate] the impact of Progressive Era reforms, including initiative, referendum, recall, and the passage of the 16th, 17th, 18th, and 19th amendments; - (B) evaluate the impact of muckrakers and reform leaders such as Upton Sinclair, Susan B. Anthony, Jane Addams, Ida B. Wells, and W. E. B. DuBois on American society; and - (C) analyze [evaluate] the impact of third parties, including the Populist and Progressive parties.

-4 Free Enterprise was moved to US.15B (economic strand) because the SE refers to changes and this is an economic concept which impacts more periods of time than just this KS addresses.
-[30 minutes]

-5 The Social Gospel and philanthropy of industrialists are responses to social issues not the groups affected by the social issues.
-These responses will be covered when teaching US 3B (the pros and cons of big business) and US 5B (impact of Muckrakers and reform leaders).
-[60 minutes]

-6 The list of technology did not all cause the stalemate on the Western Front, so WG deleted that phrase.
-Also, this builds on WH 10B (modern military technology that students must identify).
-[0 minutes]